Sign up to receive e-newsletters, discounts and promotions

 Facilities include: four boat ramps,; boat rentals; a boat dock; primitive camping; six fishing jetties; and an 1,800-acre lake.
 The main entrance is nine miles north of Puxico, on Route 51.

 Standerd Econo Lodge.
 We offer a variety of on-site and in-room amenities for our guests.

 Home-style buffet with fried green tomatoes, farm-raised catfish, fried chicken and chicken livers, along with a variety of vegetables, a salad bar and a dessert bar.

-The menu includes premium steaks and seafood.
+The full menu includes premium steaks and seafood.